What is a PA?

 What does the future look like?

-Physician assistants are listed as the fifth fastest growing profession in the United States according to the U.S. Bureau of Labor Statistics.
-They estimate an additional 39,700 PAs will be needed by 2026.
-The PA profession is number three in U.S. News’ top 10 jobs of 2017.
-Data from the American Academy of Physician Assistants' 2017 Salary Report lists the national median salary for all PAs to be approximately $102,000.
+The PA profession is number three in U.S. News’ top 10 jobs of 2022.
+Data from the American Academy of Physician Associates' 2021 Salary Report lists the national median salary for all PAs to be approximately $115,000.

-To learn more about the field of Physician Assistant Studies, visit the American Academy of Physician Assistants.
+To learn more about the field of PA Studies, visit the American Academy of Physician Associates.